Rural Homes

 The Chain Mortiser Revolution

-If one tool could be credited with making timber framing economically viable in the modern era, it would be the chain mortiser.
+The chain mortiser probably did more than any other single tool to make timber framing economically viable in the modern era.
 Professional models from manufacturers like HEMA, SwissPRO, and Makita have transformed what once required hours of chisel work into a precise operation measured in minutes.
 The Makita 7104L, which has become something of an industry standard, can cut mortises up to 6 inches deep with remarkable accuracy, featuring built-in squares for alignment and adjustable depth stops that ensure consistency across multiple joints.

-The impact of chain mortisers extends beyond mere time savings.
+Chain mortisers do more than just save time.
 These tools enable a level of precision that even skilled craftspeople struggle to achieve consistently by hand, particularly when cutting dozens or hundreds of similar joints.
 Carolina Timberworks emphasizes how chain mortisers, paired with large circular saws, form the foundation of most timber frame shops, allowing small crews to accomplish what once required entire communities during barn raisings.

 The progression from hand tools to power tools now extends into computer-controlled machinery.
 CNC machines from companies like Krusi represent investments of hundreds of thousands of dollars but offer capabilities that push the boundaries of what’s possible in wood.
 Six-axis cutting heads can create compound angles and complex joinery that would challenge even master craftspeople, while maintaining tolerances measured in millimeters across timber lengths of 30 feet or more.